pyfsi/coconut/coupling_components/solver_wrappers/kratos/kratos.md

-# Solver Wrapper Kratos StructureMechanicsApplication
+# SolverWrapperKratos - StructuralMechanicsApplication

-This is the documentation for the solver wrapper of the StructuralMechanicsApplication in KratosMultphysics.
+This is the documentation for the solver wrapper of the StructuralMechanicsApplication in KratosMultiphysics.

 ## Parameters